 If you look at the 30-year mortgage rate chart, the monthly payment difference on a $500,000 loan amount between a rate of 3.5% and 3.75% is $70.36, compared to a difference of $77.93 for a rate of 5.25% vs. 5.5%.

 Additionally, higher mortgage rates can be more damaging than larger loan amounts.
-Again using the 30-year chart, the payment on a $400,000 loan amount at 3.50% is actually cheaper than the payment on a $300,000 loan at 6%.
+Again using the 30-year mortgage rates chart, the payment on a $400,000 loan amount at 3.50% is actually cheaper than the payment on a $300,000 loan at 6%.

-Lastly, note that my mortgage payment graphs only list the principal and interest portion of the mortgage payment.
+Lastly, note that my mortgage payment graphs only list the principal and interest portion of the loan payment.
 You may also be subject to paying mortgage insurance and/or impounds each month.
 Property taxes and homeowner’s insurance are also NOT included.

 You’ll probably look at this chart and say, “Hey, I can get a much bigger mortgage than I thought.”
 But beware, once all the other costs are factored in, your DTI ratio will probably come under attack, so tread cautiously.

 Oh, and if you want to nerd out a little bit (a lot), learn how mortgages are calculated using real math, not some fancy calculator that does it all for you.